 "Planetary science folk art?" added Ctein.

 Left to right: David Lee Anderson, Wil McCarthy, Ctein, John Gibbons.
-More pictures from Armadillocon 2005 are available in my photo gallery.
+Here are more posts from ArmadilloCon 2005.